Openmesh-Network/core-resource-aggregation-poc/README.md

 The code for file sharing, splitting and all that.

 # TODO:
+- ipfsInstance.Start() is blocking so gossip doesn't run
 - IPFS
     - Self assign storage
         - Nodes have a picture of what data is available